xdanieldzd/ozmav/ozmav2/readme.txt

  The above loads the Ocarina of Time ROM named "Legend of Zelda, The - Ocarina of Time (U) (V1.0) [!].z64", loading Scene #85 initially, Kokiri Forest, and sets the debug level to 1, thus showing errors, warnings and general information about ex. the ROM.

+Viewer controls:
+ W/A/S/D        Move camera
+ T/F/G/H        Move camera (slower)
+ F1/F2          Select Scene number

+ F3/F4          Select Map to render
+  - Pressing F3 when rendering the first Map of a Scene makes the program render all maps at once.
+    Note that in this mode, selection of Map actors is disabled.

+ F5             Switch mouse mode
+  - This switches between camera movement and five actor selection modes.
+The current mode is displayed in the viewer's title bar; the program defaults to camera movement mode.

 ----------------------------------------------------------------------------------------------------